chanchal16/avatar-alias-gen/README.md

-# Randomize-it: Username and Avatar Generator
+# Randomize-it-js: Username and Avatar Generator
 A lightweight library for generating random usernames and avatars, inspired by Reddit-style naming conventions.
 This library is customizable, supports multiple themes, and includes avatar generation using the DiceBear API.

 ### Demo